 In our dedication to providing our customers with a plentiful, reliable, and economical source of clean, safe drinking water, we have enhanced our Landrum watershed protection program.
-In addition, we continue to partner with the EPA and the American Water Works Association (AWWA) as member of the Partnership of Safe Water.
-The Landrum Water Treatment Facility has received the Director's Award for this program.
+In addition, we continue to partner with the EPA and the American Water Works Association (AWWA) as a member of the Partnership for Safe Water.
+The Landrum Water Treatment Facility has received the Director's Award for this program for the past 14 years.
 We invite you to learn more about us by visiting our website at www.spartanburgwater.org/water-quality.